Joe Gores

-Joseph Nicholas Gores (December 25, 1931 - January 10, 2011) was an American mystery writer.
-He was known best for his novels and short stories set in San Francisco and featuring the fictional "Dan Kearney and Associates" (the "DKA Files") private investigation firm specializing in repossessing cars, a thinly veiled escalation of his own experiences as a confidential sleuth and repo man.
+Joseph Nicholas Gores (December 25, 1931 – January 10, 2011) was an American mystery writer.
+He was known best for his novels and short stories set in San Francisco and featuring the fictional Dan Kearney and Associates (the "DKA Files") private investigation firm specializing in repossessing cars, a thinly veiled escalation of his own experiences as a confidential sleuth and repo man.
 Gores was also recognized for his novels Hammett (1975; made into the 1982 film Hammett), Spade & Archer (the 2009 prequel to Dashiell Hammett's The Maltese Falcon) and his Edgar Award-winning or -nominated works, such as A Time of Predators, 32 Cadillacs and Come Morning.

-Work
+Life and career

+Gores lived in the San Francisco Bay Area and was a longtime resident.
+He obtained a degree in English literature from Notre Dame University and received a master's degree, also in English literature, from Stanford University in 1961.

+Gores worked for 12 years as a private investigator for San Francisco's David Kikkert & Associates, and put in other stints as a truck driver, logger, assistant motel manager and an English teacher at a boys' school in Kenya.
+In his novels he used variations of the names of former associates—such as Stan Groner.
+According to The Thrilling Detective Web Site, "He has often relied on his former occupations, particularly his stint as a private eye, to lend an air of authenticity to his work, blasting through the 'glamour' of detective work, [and] showing the drudgery and grunt work of detection."

+Gores died in a Marin County, California, hospital 50 years to the day after Dashiell Hammett died.